 Transfer students follow the same dual advising process.

 At the Group Advising Session students are assigned a College of Education advisor.
 Students meet with this advisor at least once before being admitted into the College of Education.
-Students will receive an undergraduate Student Advising Handbook during the session.
+Students will receive an Undergraduate Teacher Education Student Advising Handbook during the session.

-Students should discuss career and employment opportunities with their advisors and with GVSU Career Services department.
-Candidates should also review policies in the Undergraduate Teacher Education Student Advising Handbook, available at advising sessions.
+Students should discuss career and employment opportunities with their advisors and with the GVSU Career Center.
+Candidates should also review policies in the Undergraduate Teacher Education Student Advising Handbook.
 In addition, advising materials and sample four-year course sequences are available in the College of Education Student Information and Services Center.